-Full name is Adam Robert Ottavino…is married to Brette…the couple has two daughters, Bradley and Oakley...Will be the first player in franchise history to wear No. 0...Grew up a Yankees fan in Park Slope, Brooklyn…played baseball in the 78th Precinct Youth Council Little League and graduated from the Berkeley Carroll High School in Brooklyn in 2003…was in attendance at Yankee Stadium for David Wells’ perfect game in 1998...Is an avid photographer...documented his Tommy John surgery rehab for The Players’ Tribune...His mother, Eve, is an elementary school teacher at P.S.
-39 in Brooklyn…his father, John, is an actor who has appeared on Broadway and in movies and television shows, including 17 episodes of Law & Order and Law & Order: SVU...now serves as an umpire for youth and high school games throughout New York City…more than 100 years ago, his paternal great grandfather, Adamo Ottavino, founded the A. Ottavino Corporation, a stone and granite company that has restored several buildings in Manhattan...Attended Northeastern University…was the second-highest Major League draft pick in Northeastern history behind Carlos Peña (10th overall by Texas in 1998)...Is an avid photographer and documented his "Tommy John" surgery rehab for The Players' Tribune.
+Full name is Adam Robert Ottavino...He and his wife, Brette, have two daughters, Bradley and Oakley...Graduated from the Berkeley Carroll High School in Brooklyn in 2003...In 45 appearances (33 starts) at Northeastern University in Boston, went 13-13 with a 3.09 ERA (87 ER/253.1 IP)... named 2005 America East Pitcher of the Year...Holds the Northeastern school record for career strikeouts (290)...set the school’s single-season records for innings (96.0 in 2005) and strikeouts (120 in 2006), but both have since been surpassed...Was in attendance at Yankee Stadium for David Wells’ perfect game in 1998...Is an avid photographer...documented his Tommy John surgery rehab for The Players’ Tribune...His mother, Eve, is an elementary school teacher at P.S.
+39 in Brooklyn...His father, John, has appeared on Broadway and in movies and TV shows, including 17 episodes of Law & Order and Law & Order: SVU...now serves as an umpire for youth and high school games in New York City...More than 100 years ago, his paternal great grandfather, Adamo Ottavino, founded the A. Ottavino Corporation, a stone and granite company that has restored several buildings in Manhattan.

 Went 6-4 with six saves and a 2.43 ERA (77.2IP, 21ER) in 75 relief appearances with Colorado, setting a career high in wins and surpassing 100K for the first time in his career…opponents batted .158 (41-for-260, 5HR); LH .179 (20-for-112, 2HR), RH .142 (21-for-148, 3HR)…retired 53-of-75 first batters faced (70.7%)…allowed 3-of-18 (16.7%) of inherited runners to score...His 112K ranked second in the NL and fourth in the Majors among relievers, and set a new Rockies' single-season record for strikeouts by a reliever (previous: Curtis Leskanic, 107K in 1995)…among NL relievers, ranked fifth with a .158 opponents' BA and 36.2% strikeout rate (112K/309BF), tied for fifth in appearances (75) and tied for sixth in innings pitched (77.2)...Held opponents scoreless in 60-of-75 appearances…had multiple strikeouts in 36-of-75 appearances, including at least 3K in 12 of his games...Over his first 18 appearances from 3/29-5/6, posted a 0.47 ERA (19.0IP, 1ER) with 35K (5H, 6BB, 2HP)...Had a 15.0-inning scoreless streak over 14 appearances from 5/11-6/26...Was placed on the 10-day disabled list from 5/28-6/14 with a left oblique strain...Made his postseason debut, going 0-1 with a 4.91 ERA (3.2IP, 2ER) over three relief appearances…took the loss in NLDS Game 1 at Milwaukee after allowing a "walk-off" RBI single to Mike Moustakas in the 10th inning.